aslamhajkar123/upskillcampus/README.md

 Follow the setup instructions to run MongoDB locally or connect to a MongoDB Atlas cluster if you're using the cloud.

 Step 3: Clone or Create the Project
-Clone your MERN project repository: git clone https://github.com/Arfath02/NN.git
+Clone your Full stack project repository: git clone https://github.com/Arfath02/NN.git
 Navigate to the project directory: cd NN